cspr-rad/kairos-spec/src/spec.typ

 $ R = "hash"("A1", "A2"), "R'" = "hash"("A1'", "A2"). $

 For a general balanced Merkle tree with $N$ leaves, this requires $log^2(N)$ hashes, each with their directionality, to be passed along to the Validium smart contract, to allow the verification.

+Note: This should be implemented and tested as well for cases where a leaf must be added/removed, rather than updated.

 === Where does the ZK verification happen?